nwjennings/Project-1-ELK-Stack/README.md

 > The aspect of security that load balancers are directed at is **redundancy**.
 In particular, protecting against DDoS attacks by shifting attack traffic.

 What is the advantage of using a Jumpbox?
-> there are a myriad of advantages of utilising a 'jumpbox'.
+> There are a myriad of advantages of utilising a 'jumpbox'.
 Importantly, it helps create a security zone which can be used to configure multiple devices from one 'control' system.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the configuration and system files.